Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

 - Pham is batting .256 with 23 doubles, two triples, 15 home runs and 36 walks.

+- In 38 games this year (35.5%), Pham has picked up an RBI, and in 13 of those games (12.1%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 32 of 106 games this year, and more than once 12 times.
+- He has scored in 32 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.